-Are you new (newbie, FL) to Amateur Radio and don’t know where to start?
-Start here…
+Are you new to Amateur Radio or don’t know where to start?
+Then, start here…

 If you’re new to Amateur Radio you’re likely overwhelmed with all manner of information and options on where to start.
 More than likely, if you live near a city, or in the suburbs, and you operate on HF, you’re quite likely to suffer from high noise levels.
 This page is intended to provide a starting point on dealing with NOISE.

 There are basically two types of noise that can impact your enjoyment on the radio.

 QRN: this is atmospheric noise, usually characterised by electrical storms and rain static.
 QRN is created by nature.
 Generally, it is good advice to unplug all antennas when storms are nearby.

 QRM: this is man made noise, usually characterised a regular sound, such a the clicking noise every 2 seconds from an electric fence.
 Constant “hash” noise over many HF bands may be a power supply or other consumer devise nearby (generally within 300-400m).
 Other man made transmissions that interfere with signals are also referred to as QRM.

 We’ll describe a very basic approach you can use to identify and resolve your noise issues:

 You can start by spending some time visiting these links to get a feel for what different noise sources sound like